mgieger/advent_of_code_2020/README.md

 # AdventOfCode2020

 Solutions for some of the puzzles from [Advent of Code 2020](https://adventofcode.com/2020/).
-I will likely not have the time necessary to complete all of them, but am hoping to complete some of them when I can find the time.

 All of these solutions will be in Elixir and can be run via a mix task.